Evaporation-driven coalescence of two droplets undergoing freezing

 This increase in temperature due to condensation is evident at the bridge between the droplets, as shown in figure \ref{fig:u_contours}(b).
 At $t = 429.7$, the temperature rise is primarily observed at the bridge due to the relatively low ambient and substrate temperatures.
 As coalescence progresses ($t = 430.5$), the temperature increases slowly throughout the drop, with the maximum temperature occurring at the center.
 The thermal conductivity of the substrate is similar to PMMA, and both the ambient and substrate temperatures are close to the freezing point of water, leading to a slower propagation of the freezing front compared to the evaporation rate.
-The significant evolution of the freezing front can restrict the movement of the contact line, hindering coalescence.
+As detailed in Section 3.3, a significant evolution of the freezing front can restrict the movement of the contact line, hindering coalescence.
 This is reflected in figure \ref{fig:h_s_plot}, where the dot-dashed line representing the freezing front did not advance significantly, allowing the coalescence of the drops.
-The temperature increase at the bridge during coalescence due to condensation resulted in a slightly less advanced freezing front at the center.}
+The temperature increase at the bridge during coalescence due to condensation resulted in a slightly less advanced freezing front at the center.

 As discussed above, the coalescence of sessile drops on a cold substrate is influenced by several parameters.
 Thus, we finally examine the effect of the relative humidity ($RH$), initial separation between the two drops ($d_0$), and the temperature difference between the bottom of the substrate and the melting temperature ($\Delta T$) on the coalescence of the drops.
 We demarcate the regime of coalescence and non-coalescence by analyzing the combinations of these parameters in figure \ref{RH_vs_d_phase}(a-c).